Simonster04/AirBnB_clone/README.md

 This command interpreter is limited to a specific use-case.
 We want to be able to manage the objects of our project:

-markup: * Create a new object (ex: a new User or a new Place)
+- Create a new object (ex: a new User or a new Place)
-	* Retrieve an object from a file, a database etc…
+- Retrieve an object from a file, a database etc…
-	* Do operations on objects (count, compute stats, etc…)
+- Do operations on objects (count, compute stats, etc…)
-	* Update attributes of an object
+- Update attributes of an object
-	* Destroy an object
+- Destroy an object

 ## How to start it